© 2015 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

-Damn Interesting readers, please forgive this unusual departure from our irregularly scheduled programming.
-Also, please do not view this as an invitation to antagonize anyone involved, we merely want to bring this problem to light and resolve it.
+Readers, please forgive this departure from our irregularly scheduled programming.
+Also, please do not antagonize anyone involved, we merely want to bring this problem to light and resolve it.

 Hello, writers from the popular The Dollop podcast.
-You may or may not remember me, my name is Alan Bellows, the founder of DamnInteresting.com.
-If my name tickles your neurons, it is probably because my name has occupied the bylines of multiple articles that you have plagiarized in the past year or so.
+You may or may not remember me, my name is Alan Bellows, the founder of this website.
+If my name sounds familiar, it is probably because it has been in the bylines of multiple articles that you have plagiarized word-for-word in the past year or so.
 You are not the first to republish my work without permission—far from it.
-But you are the first I am aware of who allows your audience to believe that you wrote the material yourself.
-Even worse, you cobbled together scripts by copying extensive excerpts verbatim from multiple sources, so you cannot reasonably claim you merely shared a thing you found online and failed to name the author—this is classic, flagrant, abusive plagiarism.
-Then you go one step further and ask for (and receive) thousands of dollars in recurring monthly donations to support your allegedly “endless research,” which seems to consist of stealing substantial content from competing history podcasts.
+But as far as I am aware you are the first who has tried to pass off my lengthy writings as your own.
+And even if you had credited us, your use cannot be classified as “fair use,” as we are your competitor in the podcast space.
+You cannot legally or morally use lengthy word-for-word sections of our articles to build your own scripts.
+Of course, you also go one step further and ask for (and receive) thousands of dollars in recurring monthly donations for this so-called “endless research.”

-Dave Anthony and Gareth Reynolds, I have no idea whether you pay someone to produce your show scripts or whether you do so on your own (ed. note: we have since confirmed that episodes are “written” by Dave Anthony).
-If the former, please be aware that your employee has systematically engaged in unethical and illegal behavior, and that the person in question ought to be ejected from the profession.
+Dave Anthony, I have no idea whether you pay someone to produce your show scripts or whether you do so on your own (ed. note: we have since confirmed that episodes are “written” by Dave Anthony).
+In either case, someone working for you has systematically engaged in unethical and illegal behavior, and the offenders ought to be ejected from the profession.
 Specific examples of offenses follow.

-In your episode The Three Jesuses (link since removed, updated to archived copy), approximately 65% of the “script” you are reading and commenting upon is a mostly word-for-word reproduction of my article, Three Thrown Over the Cuckoo’s Nest.
-Some Internet searching for specific phrases revealed that about 12% of the script is taken mostly word-for-word from this KnowledgeNuts article written by Lance David LeClaire (which cites our article as a source), and 15% is taken mostly word-for-word from this Slate article written by Vaughan Bell.
-I was unable to locate the source for the remaining tiny fragments of text, perhaps your alleged writers really did write a few sentences.
+In your episode The Three Jesuses, most of the script you are reading and commenting upon is a word-for-word reproduction of my article, Three Thrown Over the Cuckoo’s Nest.
+Some Internet searching for specific phrases revealed that some paragraphs are taken word-for-word from this KnowledgeNuts article written by Lance David LeClaire, and a few paragraphs are taken word-for-word from this Slate article written by Vaughan Bell.

 Social psychologist Milton Rokeach was inspired to conduct the experiment after reading an account in a 1955 issue of Harper’s Magazine that told the story of two women who thought that they were Mary, Mother of God who had come face to face by chance within a mental institution in Maryland.